Fierce Creatures: Plot

 Worried that the visit might be part of a plan to close the zoo, Rollo and the zookeepers bug Rod's hotel room to find out.
 Although the plan goes awry, they discover he wants to sell it to Japanese investors who'll turn it into a golf course.
 Also, he plans to have himself cryogenically frozen whenever he gets ill so Vince would never inherit anything.
 Discovering Vince has stolen sponsorship money he raised, Willa warns him to return it, or she will tell Rod.
 As Rollo attempts to work out how the theft can be traced, he and Willa finally kiss, just as Vince arrives to return the money.
 A confrontation then ensues as Willa, Rollo, Bugsy, and several others attempt to stop Vince from running off with the money.

 Rod arrives just as Vince, who is holding a gun, is being subdued and announces the police are on their way to arrest him for stealing.
 Vince tries and fails to shoot his father, but then Bugsy takes the pistol and accidentally shoots Rod between the eyes.

-In the panic that follows, a plan emerges to fool Neville and the arriving police.
+In the panic that follows, a plan emerges to fool Neville, Rod's business associate, and the arriving police.
 The keepers work together to dress Vince up as Rod, as he can imitate his father's accent fairly well.
 When they arrive, Vince (as Rod) tells them that he has rewritten the will, specifying that the zoo will become a trust for the caretakers while Vince will inherit everything else, and he asks all of them to be witnesses.

 After signing the new will, Vince locks himself in a caretaker hut where they fake Rod's suicide.
 Although Neville becomes suspicious, he is left dumbstruck when he finds his boss's dead body in the hut.
 Now free, the zookeepers destroy the evidence of McCain's ownership.
 Vince becomes the new CEO of Octopus, while Willa and Rollo happily begin a new life together while continuing to run the zoo.